-VBB is also accepting applications from volunteers for other VetMatch locations in CAMBODIA and the PACIFIC ISLANDS - please APPLY HERE and we will help fulfill your preferences for volunteering on some exciting projects.
+VBB is also accepting applications from volunteers for other VetMatch locations in the PACIFIC ISLANDS for 2018 - please APPLY HERE and we will help fulfill your preferences for volunteering on some exciting projects.

-The cost of applying and processing is via VBB VetMatch Volunteer Membership which is AUD$140 per year, during which you can apply as many times as you wish.
-You will be redirected to the membership page after submitting your VetMatch application.
-The form also has our terms and conditions included.
+The cost of applying and processing is via VBB VetMatch Volunteer Membership which is AUD$140 per year, during which time you can apply as many times as you wish.
+The application form also has our terms and conditions included.

 OTHER VOLUNTEERING OPPORTUNITIES with Vets Beyond Borders

 We are also seeking expressions of interest for the AUSTRALIAN VETERINARY EMERGENCY RESPONSE TEAM (AVERT) program - if you are an Australian-licensed veterianarian or qualified vet nurse, please send us an EMAIL if you wish to express interest in that program.
 There is no cost to join the AVERT program but you must become a member of VBB ($75) to be covered by insurance.
 Please include in your message your location, mobile number and any disaster-response experience or training you have.

 Both these projects are generously sponsored by Fondation Brigitte Bardot.
 VBB General Membership (A$75) is required to be placed on these projects.

 VetTrain VetMatch volunteers will also be able to apply to join local training initiatives through our VetTrain program when it is scheduled.
 Aside from these occasional structured courses, there is also the opportunity for volunteers to offer their skills and expertise to local veterinary and animal-handling staff while voluntuneering on the project of a VBB Partner Organisation.